 -Kyle

-Ising_GUI - A graphical interface for square lattice Ising model simulation, built in Python.
+A graphical interface for simulating the 2D square lattice Ising model, built in Python.
 See the lattice update in real time and adjust parameters on the fly!
-A great tool for teaching those who are looking to get familiar with classical lattice models.
+A great tool for teaching those who want to become familiar with classical lattice models.